encarsia/non/README.md

 WHAT CAN I DO WITH IT?

- * have an overview of posts, pages, listings, images and files
+ * have an overview of posts, pages, listings, images, files and translations
  * open files from app
  * keep track of changes made since last build (hint: **bold**)
  * create new posts
  * build, preview and deploy to GitHub
+ * create translation file on right click in the 'Translation' tab

 WHAT CAN'T I DO WITH IT?